FusionAuth/fusionauth-site/site/_posts/2020-10-01-updating-crufty-php-application.md

 ---
 layout: blog-post
-title: Update a line of business PHP application to use OAuth for authorization
+title: Update a line of business PHP application to use OAuth
 description: We all have them.
 Line of business applications that have their own user datastore.
 How can you update them to use a centralized user datastore?
 author: Dan Moore
 image: blogs/node-microservices-gateway/building-a-microservices-gateway-application.png